 Mark has been saying, 'let's go to Andorra' for years, to which I have always replied something along the lines of, 'Why on Earth would you want to go to a giant Oxford Street and buy fags when you don't smoke?'

-This year at the point of choosing where we might go on our mini holiday while lovely cousins house/dog/youth-sit, Mark suggested Andorra again, and I said 'Oh, go on then.'
+This year at the point of choosing where we might go on our mini holiday while lovely cousins house/dog/youth-sat, Mark suggested Andorra again, and I said, 'Oh, go on then.'

-The view above was taken as we climbed, following camper vans and shiny BMW 4 by 4s towards the city.
-No one lives here except cows who amble bovine-ly across the roads and sit chewing contentedly on roundabouts.
+The view above was taken as we motored, following camper vans and shiny BMW 4 by 4s towards the city.
+No one lives here, except cows who amble bovine-ly across the roads and sit chewing contentedly on roundabouts.

 Compare (blurry - sorry) photo of Andorra La Vella in the 30s to photo of now.

-Another assumption I had made was as Andorra La Vella is a rich capital concerned with banks, skiing etc that everything would be expensive, as far as hotels and restaurants were concerned; not so.
-Our three star hotel with a vast buffet breakfast included and use of pool on the roof was 64.00 a night; somewhat less than anything in a French city.
+Another assumption I had made was, as Andorra La Vella is a rich capital concerned with banks, skiing, et al, that everything would be expensive as far as hotels and restaurants were concerned; not so.
+Our three-star hotel with a vast buffet breakfast included and use of pool on the roof was 64.00 a night; somewhat less than anything in a French city.

-We spent a happy day wandering around shops and gawping at how many types of gin and whisky are produced in the world; photographing the odd mix of rather brutalist and 90s architecture, and sampling cream cakes, then to return, swim on the roof overlooking the city and surrounding mountains and eat in the old fashioned restaurant of the hotel.
+We spent a happy day wandering around shops and gawping at how many types of gin and whisky are produced in the world; photographing the odd mix of rather brutalist and 90s architecture, and sampling cream cakes, then to return, swim on the roof overlooking the city and eat in the old -fashioned restaurant of the hotel.